mweebinc/react-boilerplate/README.md

 We use JSDoc to generate a code documentation, so it's important that our comments are supported to JSDoc.

+Must answer the following questions:

-#### functions
+#### Functions

-* What a function does
+* What a function does?
-* What are the function's parameters are
+* What are the function's parameters are?
-* What a function returns
+* What a function returns?

 #### Variable

 Variable comment is optional add comment in variable if you have complex variable.

-* What variable for
+* What variable for?
-* Type of the variable
+* Type of the variable?

 #### Class

-* What class does
+* What class does?
-* What are the properties of the class
+* What are the properties of the class?
-* What are the methods of the class
+* What are the methods of the class?

 ## Technologies Used